Stand with Ukraine flag

 • netcat (nc) utility to establish UDP connections, receive data from there and transfer them;

-Let’s assume that we have a sensor which is sending current temperature and humidity readings.
-Our sensor device SN-001 publishes it’s temperature and humidity readings to UDP Integration on 11560 port to the machine where UDP Integration is running.
+Suppose we have a sensor sending current temperature and humidity readings.
+Sensor SN-001 sends data to UDP integration on port 11560 of the machine where the UDP integration is running.

-For demo purposes we assume that our device is smart enough to send data in 4 different payload types:
+For demo purposes we assume that our device is smart enough to send data in 4 different payload types.
+You can select payload type based on your device capabilities and business cases:

 1